Master Digital Marketing, WordPress, SEO

 In that research, one group of people was given directions in a simple font to perform a task, while the other group got the same task in fancy fonts, which were not easier to read.

-So, here despite the exact same task, only the font varies, the results were completely astonishing, check the results below.
+So, here despite the same task, only the font varies, the results were completely astonishing, check the results below.

 text type

-Experiment shows, how a bad font can destroy website content!Click To Tweet
+[click_to_tweet tweet=”Experiment shows, how a bad font can destroy website content!” quote=” Experiment shows, how a bad font can destroy website content!” theme=”style1″]

 In such a scenario, your readers won’t go through the struggle at all, they will simply HIT the back button and find their solution on some other webpage.